shifat1755/ShareSpace/README.md

 - JWT-based authentication with access tokens and refresh tokens
 - Refresh tokens stored in Redis with session management
 - HttpOnly cookies for secure token storage
-- Protected routes on frontend that require authentication
 - Logout functionality that revokes refresh tokens

 **Decisions:**